ocaml/v2.ocaml.org/site/learn/tutorials/basics.md

 ## Function definition syntax

-There are several ways to define functions, which might be confusing at first.
+There are several ways to write a function definition, which might be confusing at first.

 Let's take the previous example and rewrite it: